Lyurlik/multidirectional-traffic-model/README.md

 This code is used to produce two different vehicle density distributions.
 One density is the result of numerical simulation of NSWE model that is a macroscopic two-dimensional first-order PDE system consisting of four equations that predicts vehicle density evolution in four cardinal directions (North, South, West and East), and the other density is the one reconstructed from data obtained from real sensors and floating-car data on 8.01.2021 in Grenoble, France.

 The project was built with Qt 5.12 MSVC 2017 64bit.
-In addition to Qt it requires Eigen library, which is also included in this repository.
+In addition to Qt it requires Eigen library, path to which should be specified in Traffic_2D.pro file.

 # Data files

-In order to run the code, you need to have the following files (the ones provided are taken on 08.01.2021 in the city of Grenoble, France):
+In order to run the code, you need to have the following files:

 1. Network's topology: